gaurangmacharya/pepithon/send-email-via-gmail-smtp-server-using-phpmailer.md

 # How to send an E-mail via GMail SMTP Server using PHP

 **1. INTRODUCTION**

 Using GMail SMTP Server you can send E-mails to any domain using your Gmail Credentials.

-**Sending Limit Criteria**
+Following are some Emails sending limit criterias.
 + Google limits the number of recipients in a single Email and number of Emails can be sent per day.
 + Current limit is 500 Emails in a day or 500 recipients in a single Email.
 + On reaching threshold limits, You can not send messages for 1 to 24 hours.